 Chime® is a financial technology company, not a bank.
 Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

-With online bill pay, debit cards, and peer-to-peer transfers, you may not pull out your checkbook too often.
-But more than 40% of Americans still write paper checks in any given month, particularly when paying contractors and landlords, giving to charity, and paying taxes.1
+Thanks to online bill pay, debit cards, and peer-to-peer transfers, you may not reach for a physical checkbook too often.
+But more than 50% of Americans still write paper checks, particularly when paying contractors and landlords, making charitable contributions, and paying taxes.¹

-That means it’s still valuable to know how to write a check – and it’s equally valuable to know what happens if you don’t have the money in your bank account to cover the check.
+Paper checks can be useful, so it’s valuable to know how to write a check – and it’s equally important to know what happens if you don’t have the money in your bank account to cover your check.
 If you accidentally write a bad check, you could owe a return payment fee, also called a returned check fee or return item fee.
-In some cases, you may owe an overdraft fee instead.
+In some cases, you also may have to pay an overdraft penalty for exceeding the balance in your account.

 But what is a return fee?
-Below, we’ll walk you through how these fees work, how much they can cost, and how to prevent them.
+Here’s what you need to know.
+We’ll walk you through how these fees work, how much they can cost, and how you can prevent them.

 Easy online banking